 1. Hospitality Management Professionals Invest in Training

-When you become a hospitality management professional, you’ll have earned your place on the management ladder with a training of your own.
+When you become a hospitality management professional, you’ll have earned your place on the management ladder with the training of your own.
 It will be just as important for your employees to be well-trained as it is for you to be since they will also be working on the front-lines of customer service in your hotel.

 Consider using several large group-training sessions and web-based training to ensure you get the most out of new seasonal employees right away.
 Hospitality business professional Deb Spicer also suggests creating a mentoring system, so that new hires can get help from regular employees instead of creating an “us vs. them” environment.